 At the moment the volume for FCR-N is at least 600 MW for the synchronous system2.
-The distribution between subsystems is revised each year before 1st March on the basis of annual consumption in the previous year (annual consumption is given in TWh at an accuracy of one decimal).
-The share of each subsystem is rounded to closest integer given in MW and this will enter into force on 1st April.
+The distribution between subsystems is revised each year before 1^{st} of October on the basis of annual consumption in the previous year).
+The share of each subsystem is rounded to closest integer given in MW and this will enter into force on 1^{st} of January.